One design pattern for FastAPI web applications#

 One helpful way to think of this distinction is that dependencies are general facilities of the application (even if they’re created anew with each request), whereas method parameters are details from the specific request or command-line invocation being processed.

 The storage layer is responsible for converting internal models into the format required to store them somewhere else.
-That “somewhere else” could be a SQL database, Redis, another web service with an API, or even an internal in-memory cache.
+That “somewhere else” could be a SQL database, Redis, another web service with an API, an internal in-memory cache, or even other commands.

 The rule for the storage layer is absolutely no business logic.
 The sole responsibility of the storage layer is to take a model or simple types from the service layer and perform an operation: store data, retrieve data (and return it as a model), delete data, and so forth.
 It may also encapsulate more complex storage operations, such as complex SQL searches, but it should not make any decisions.
 The storage layer should be a possibly-complex but purely mechanical conversion of the operation the service layer wants to perform into the language or operations required to perform it.